Home Tools Day Rate Calculator

 Even great freelancers don't fill 100% of their available days.
 Most aim for 70–85% utilisation.
 The calculator lets you set this — drop it lower if you're new or just starting on a niche.

-Step 4 — sanity check against the market
+Step 4 — sanity-check against the market

 The number the calculator gives you is what you need.
 The market sets what you can get.
 If the gap is uncomfortable, the levers are: lower overheads, more billable days (work harder, sell better, get repeat clients), or accept a lower target salary while you build up.